 Where should I get the sod?
 If you are a DIYer then you are somewhat limited on where you can get the sod.
 In the spring, Home Depot will sell certain types of turf “by the piece”, but they don’t carry it year-round.
 We have several vendors that we use to source turf including Daniel Stone and King Ranch Turf Grass.

 A pallet of sod will cover about 450 square feet, but remember that there is usually waste, and some portion of the turf will almost always need to be disregarded.
 So even if you have an area that is exactly 900 square feet, you still want more than just two pallets.
 Plan to get an extra half pallet.
 (Most vendors will only sell in full and half pallet quantities.)

 When you lay the sod, make sure to place it like bricks (one seam in the middle of the piece directly next to it).
 And ensure your seams are tight.
 After several hours in the sun, it's easy to let those seams get sloppy.
 Stay diligent!

 We recommend a “friendly” game of touch football.

 How much does sod cost?

-Generally, sod costs around $4.50 per square foot installed.
+Generally, sod in Austin costs around $4.50 per square foot installed.
 This will all depend on the specifics of the project (location, sod type, how nice you are, etc).
 Contact us to get a free estimate today!